Synergy between CSST and third-generation gravitational-wave detectors: Inferring cosmological parameters using cross-correlation of dark sirens and galaxies: Methods

-For the determination of the maximum multipole $\ell_{\max}$, different criteria are applied depending on the type of power spectrum.
-For the galaxy auto-correlation, $\ell_{\max}$ is limited solely by the nonlinear cutoff, whereas for the GW auto-correlation and GW--galaxy cross-correlation spectra, both the nonlinear scale and the angular-resolution limit of GW localization must be considered.
-In the latter case, $\ell_{\max}$ is taken as the minimum of the two limits.
+For the determination of the maximum angular scale $\ell_{\max}$, different criteria are applied depending on the type of power spectrum.
+For the galaxy auto-correlation, $\ell_{\max}$ is limited solely by the nonlinear cutoff, whereas for the GW auto-correlation and GW--galaxy cross-correlation, both the nonlinear scale and the angular-resolution limit of GW localization must be considered, and hence $\ell_{\max}$ is taken as the minimum of the two limits.

 Sky localization errors affect the accessible angular scales of GW sources \cite{Libanore:2020fim}.
-For each redshift bin, we adopt the 99th percentile of localization uncertainties at the 90\% confidence level, denoted by $\Delta\Omega_{\min}$ \cite{Pedrotti:2025tfg}, to define the smallest resolvable angular scale as
+For each redshift bin, we adopt the 99th percentile of sky localization uncertainties at the 90\% confidence level, denoted by $\Delta\Omega_{\min}$ \cite{Pedrotti:2025tfg}, to define the maximum values of the angular scale limited by the angular resolution, given by